-The library welcomes and encourages members of the community to volunteer their time and talents to enrich and expand library services.
-Volunteers enhance rather than replace adequate staffing.
-They may be used for special events, projects, and activities or on a regular basis to assist staff.
-Services provided by volunteers aid the library in making the best use of its fiscal resources.
+The library values and encourages community members to volunteer their time and talents to enhance and expand library services.
+Volunteers complement, rather than replace, library staff and contribute to special events, projects, and ongoing programs.
+Their service allows the library to maximize its fiscal resources while strengthening community engagement.

-The library works cooperatively with local students who must complete service hours as part of an authorized school program to earn academic credit or advanced awards.
-Other community service groups would also be eligible to complete service hours within this program.
-Volunteers will be accepted if there is a suitable job match when skills, interests, and schedules are considered.
-The library schedules volunteer hours in advance; "drop-in" volunteering is not available.
-Written parent/guardian permission is required for volunteers under the age of 18.
-All new volunteers, 18 years of age or older, must sign a release for a criminal background investigation pursuant to the Illinois Uniform Conviction Information Act.
+The library collaborates with local students who are required to complete service hours as part of an accredited school program for academic credit or advanced awards.
+Additionally, other community service groups may be eligible to fulfill service requirements through the library's volunteer program.
+Volunteer placement is based on the availability of suitable tasks that align with an individual's skills, interests, and schedule.
+Volunteer hours must be scheduled in advance, as drop-in volunteering is not permitted.

+Volunteers under the age of 18 must provide written permission from a parent or guardian.
+All volunteers aged 18 or older must consent to a criminal background check in accordance with the Illinois Uniform Conviction Information Act.

-Volunteers must have a valid Winnebago Public Library card in good standing and are expected to conform to all library policies.
-Volunteers are selected and retained by the director and staff and may be terminated at their discretion.
+To be eligible, volunteers must hold a valid Winnebago Public Library card in good standing and must adhere to all library policies.
+Volunteers are selected and supervised by the library director and staff, who reserve the right to terminate volunteer service at their discretion.

-How to Volunteer
+How to Apply